The research offered below reflects the different lines of exploration on the impact of vitamin K on bone health.

 Bone Health, Age and Vitamin K

 Research also suggests that osteoporosis is impacted by a reduction in the absorption of vitamin K, in concert with a concomitant reduction in the absorption of magnesium and a reduction in the production of vitamin D. This synergy of vitamins K and D has been recognized in studies performed by the University of California (Kidd, 2010), along with a significant interaction with vitamin A which is produced by the liver on an as-needed basis.
 (Never take vitamin A as a supplement, just eat foods with Beta Carotene = = = let your liver make what you need).
-This synergy of vitamin K along with vitamin D has been demonstrated in clinical trials (Gallagher et al., 1979; Douglas, et al., 1995; Koshihara et al. 1996; Takahashi et al, 2001; Iwamoto et al, 2003).
+This synergy of vitamin K along with vitamin D has been demonstrated in clinical trials (Gallagher et al., 1979; Douglas, et al., 1995; Koshihara et al. 1996; Takahashi et al, 2001; Iwamoto et al, 2003), and is associated with better lower-extremity knee function (Shea, et al 2017).
 The mechanism likely involves mutual enhancement and potentiation of each vitamin’s effects on osteocalcin.
 In light of the evidence, vitamins D and K should be used in conjunction to maximize the possible beneficial effects of each on bone health.
 (Iwamoto, et al, 2004; Bolton-Smith et al, 2007; Braam, et al, 2009).

 Bones Weakened by Warfarin Treatments